 When it comes to SEO basics the old KISS (kept it simple stupid) is the #1 rule.
 To get your website’s foundation properly optimized you need to have the following:

 - User-Friendly Design: Ask yourself “would I want to use this website?”

 1. Keyword Research: Learn how your visitors would find you.

-Using analytics data, AdWords data, or any other data sources you may have, identify which keywords to target based on volume of potential searches vs. perceived likelihood of goal completion.
+Using analytics data, AdWords data, or any other data sources you may have, identify which keywords to target based on the volume of potential searches vs. perceived likelihood of goal completion.
 What I mean (especially for keyword phrases) is that you look at the keyword’s intent.

-Is it informational, transactional or navigational?
+Is it informational, transactional, or navigational?
 Are there dual meanings for the search EX: “Painters in Miami” can be a search for someone seeking a painter to paint their house or someone looking to find local art.
 I find that building a lexicon helps tremendously; for more information, check out my post on building lexicons for discovering new SEO and PPC keywords.

 2. Content Implementation: Use the keywords and phrases you found in your copywriting.

 Now that you have your keywords picked out its time to tailor your content to include those keywords sprinkled in.
 Like I mentioned earlier write your content for users, ask yourself “would I read this?”
 If the answer is no try again.
 Every page should have a single objective so tailor your content accordingly.